informatics-lab/labby-the-rat/README.md

 ### hubot-scripts

-Labby has the (now depricated) [hubot-scripts][1] package installed.
+Labby has the (now depricated) [hubot-scripts][hubot-scripts] package installed.
 You can add a script from that package by adding the script name to [hubot-scripts.json](hubot-scripts.json).

 ### External hubot scripts

 New Hubot scripts are externally packaged and installed via npm.
 To add an external package you just add it as a dependency in [package.json](package.json) and include the package name in [external-scripts.json](external-scripts.json).

-A full list of external packages can be found in the [hubot-scripts org][2].
+A full list of external packages can be found in the [hubot-scripts org][scripts-org].

 ### Custom scripts